 9.2 Each year, the Honorary Secretary will prepare a clear and concise report of the Parents' Association activities consistent with the events and activities shown in the receipts and payments accounts and highlighting any Parents' Association events and activities which did not involve receipts or payments.

 9.3 At its last meeting prior to the AGM, the Honorary Treasurer’s report and the Honorary Secretary’s report shall be presented to the Committee for approval.

-9.4 The Chairperson shall make the approved reports available to College Management and to members attending the AGM.
+9.4 The Chairperson shall make the approved reports available to the Board of Management and to members attending the AGM.

 9.5 The Chairperson shall cause the approved reports to be posted to the appropriate Parents' Association page on the College website subsequent to the AGM.

 10.1 At least one Committee meeting each year will consider the information on the College website in relation to the Parents' Association.

 10.2 It shall be the Honorary Secretary’s responsibility to cause whatever updates are approved by the Committee from time to time to be updated to the relevant College website pages.